CodeDmitry/info-recommended-links/README.md

 # Information: Recommended Links
-Useful online tools/services I think you may be interested in.
+Here are some links to online tools and services that I found to be particularly useful.

 General: